 September sales soft as consumers are cautious

-NEW YORK — What should have been a strong comparison month for retailers — given the dive sales took following the terrorist attacks last September — instead was a continuation of the same as many retailers tussled with the poor economy and ongoing political issues resulting in a mere 2.1 percent gain in overall chain store sales versus last September.
+What should have been a strong comparison month for retailers — given the dive sales took following the terrorist attacks last September — instead was a continuation of the same as many retailers tussled with the poor economy and ongoing political issues to garner a mere 2.1 percent gain in overall chain store sales versus last September.

 To make matters worse, the situation with the West Coast ports has impacted shipments and necessitated contingency plans.